On This 22nd Anniversary

 Since that day, the United States has fought valiantly to combat the spread of terrorism around the world.

-At 8:46 AM American Airlines Flight 11, the 1st hijacked plane crashed into the World Trade Center (WTC) North Tower, killing all passengers instantly and trapping employees above the ninety-first floor.
-At 9:03 AM, the WTC South Tower was hit by United Airlines Flight 175– completely upending American life in a span of seventeen minutes.
+At 8:46 AM American Airlines Flight 11, the first hijacked plane crashed into the World Trade Center (WTC) North Tower, killing all passengers instantly and trapping employees above the ninety-first floor.
+At 9:03 AM, the WTC South Tower was hit by United Airlines Flight 175 — completely upending American life in a span of seventeen minutes.
 At 8:20 AM, American Airlines Flight 77 departed from Dulles to Los Angeles along with its 6 crew members, 53 passengers, and 5 hijackers who sat amongst them.
 By 9:37 AM, Flight 77 struck the Pentagon’s northwest side in Arlington, Virginia, killing everyone onboard and 125 personnel inside the building.
 United Airlines Flight 93 took off from Newark, New Jersey at 8:42 AM that morning.
 After an hour in flight, 33 passengers and 7 crew members led a courageous rebellion against the four hijackers, but the plane ultimately crashed into a rural field in Shanksville, Pennsylvania by 10:02 AM.
 The original target of that hijacked flight is still unknown.
 Osama bin Laden was the mastermind of the September 11th attacks.
-One of al Qaeda’s founders, he publicly called for the aimless murder of Americans everywhere, naming us “the worst thieves in the world today”.
+One of al Qaeda’s founders, he publicly called for the aimless murder of Americans everywhere, naming us “the worst thieves in the world today.”

 Bin Laden quickly became public enemy number one in the U.S. President George W. Bush famously declared after the attacks, standing on the rubble in Manhattan, “The people who knocked these buildings down will hear all of us soon.”